jef4490/modal-muse/README.md

 TODO:
 - add more detail to this readme
 - play chord when clicking on a cell
+- spruce up the UI
-- add support for 7th chords
+- support a mobile experience

 To run locally: `npx vite dev`